GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 Bridge and GeoServer workspaces
 *******************************

 Layers will be published to a workspace with the name of the current QGIS project.
 If you are trying to publish layers and your current project is not saved yet, you won't be able to start the publication process.
-A Warning message will be shown.
+A warning message will be shown.

 .. image:: ./img/publish_projects_not_saved.png